tiltedphoques/gitbook-wiki/technical-documentation/build-guide/README.md

 ### Starting points

-When getting started, a good place to begin is looking at the **TestService** in `client` as it demonstrates how to get a service to listen to update events and how to spawn a copy of yourself.
+When getting started, a good place to begin is looking at the **DebugService** in `client\Services` as it demonstrates how to get a service to listen to update events and how to spawn a copy of yourself.
 It also displays a bunch of gameplay elements for which we have written debuggers.

 ## Afterword